roopsBee/myPortfolio/cms/projects/project-tasker-wip.md

 ---
-title: Poject Tasker - WIP
+title: Project Tasker - WIP
 summary: Create and manage your projects tasks.
 Add comments, tags, and group all your tasks, before archiving when complete.
 Keeps a global log of all actions.